tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-25-Sentencepiece.md

 - [sentencepiece library](https://github.com/google/sentencepiece)

 <br>
-**funfact**: All my GSoC blogs are title as I was walking the road . yes, you guess it right there will be blog with title "Road Not Taken" at the end
+**funfact**: All my GSoC blogs are titled as I am walking on the road. yes, you guess it right there will be blog with title "Road Not Taken" at the end